RishiSharma99/TicTacToe/README.md

 # TicTacToe
-Just a simple TicTacToe game on a nxn board.
+Just a simple TicTacToe game on a n X n board.